 - in the nineteenth century there was a vast vineyard area of 40,000 hectares in order to supply both wine to nearby Paris and grapes to the Champagne district for its sparkling wine industry.
 But this came to an end with phylloxera; the arrival of modern communication which meant that Paris got its bulk wine from the south and Africa; and the modern requirement that Champagne comes from grapes grown within its own area.

-- even so modern Chablis at 4,800 hectares plus is bigger than Sancerre and the central area vineyards put together, but there are still abandoned vineyards to be seen in many less favoured sites
+- even so the modern region at 4,800 hectares plus is bigger than Sancerre and the central area vineyards put together, but there are still abandoned vineyards to be seen in many less favoured sites

 - but there is also